RawanReda/Hearthstone-Game-Project/README.md

 - Mana cost: The number of mana crystals the player must have to be able to play this card.
 - Rarity: An indication of how precious this card is.

-**Minions**
-Minions are a type of cards that represent creatures that the hero summons either to attack the opponent’s minions or the opponent hero.
+**Minions** are a type of cards that represent creatures that the hero summons either to attack the opponent’s minions or the opponent hero.
 Besides the common attributes of all cards, minions have the following extra attributes:
 - Attack : a number representing how much damage will this minion inflict to the attacked target